Bit rate: Multimedia

-Encoding bit rate

-In digital multimedia, bit rate refers to the number of bits used per second to represent a continuous medium such as audio or video after source coding (data compression).
 The encoding bit rate of a multimedia file is its size in bytes divided by the playback time of the recording (in seconds), multiplied by eight.

-For realtime streaming multimedia, the encoding bit rate is the goodput that is required to avoid interrupt:
+For real-time streaming multimedia, the encoding bit rate is the goodput that is required to avoid playback interruption.

-encoding bit rate = required goodput

 The term average bitrate is used in case of variable bitrate multimedia source coding schemes.
 In this context, the peak bit rate is the maximum number of bits required for any short-term block of compressed data.

 A theoretical lower bound for the encoding bit rate for lossless data compression is the source information rate, also known as the entropy rate.